automa7/deployWatcher/README.md

 ## Considerations
 The following assumptions are made for this application:
 * The core system must remain agnostic to cloud providers and databases, thus allowing integration flexibility.
-* The RESTful Standard must be respected.
+* The REST Standard must be respected.
 * The inputs will be handled by the originating system.
 This is assumed so that there is flexibility in translating the data to the API.
 * The Local and Dev environments do not take into account data persistence, and are designed only to provide an easy environment for development.